whitneyburton/portfolios/students/1606-back/brian-heim/template.md

 ### Work

-This section highlights the projects that I worked on during Mod 1
+This section highlights the individual projects that I worked on during Mod 1

 #### -(Flashcards)-